tochilinak/tsa/docs/index.md

 TSA is inspired and is actively using the [Universal Symbolic Virtual Machine(USVM)](https://github.com/UnitTestBot/usvm) – a symbolic core engine for multiple programming languages.

-USVM and TSA itself also widely use the [KSMT](https://github.com/UnitTestBot/ksmt) library – a Kotlin/Java API for SMT solvers, with some optimizations for TON blockchain.

-You are very welcome to contribute to both of these projects.
+You are very welcome to contribute to this project.